56 Sights in Marseille, France (with Map and Images)

 Show sight on map

-The church of Notre-Dame-des-Accoules is a former medieval collegiate church located in the Accoules district of Marseille, razed to the ground during the Revolution with the exception of the bell tower, which is now classified as a historical monument.
+The Notre-Dame-des-Accoules church is a former medieval collegiate church located in the Accoules district of Marseille, razed during the Revolution with the exception of the bell tower, which is now classified as a historical monument.
 In 1820, a crypt and a Calvary were built in front of the back wall of the destroyed church.
-In 1824, a new church was built to the right of the Calvary.
+From 1824, a new church was built to the right of the Calvary.

 Wikipedia: Église Notre-Dame-des-Accoules (FR)